arvimal/Python-Back-to-basics/README.md

     pass
 ```

-* We can assign new methods in this namespace without the fear of overriding any existing ones.
+* New methods can be assigned in this namespace without the fear of overriding any existing ones.

 ```python
 In [64]: from types import SimpleNamespace